mariaidavi/DS_Nano_Project1/Blog Post.md

-# Lasso Regression to Predict Airbnb Prices
+# Some Data-Driven Tips to Increase Income as an Airbnb Host

 ## Introduction